 Manu S Pillai is the author of the award-winning The Ivory Throne: Chronicles of the House of Travancore (HarperCollins India, 2015), Rebel Sultans: The Deccan from Khilji to Shivaji (Juggernaut, 2018), The Courtesan, the Mahatma & the Italian Brahmin: Tales from Indian History (Context, 2019), and most recently, False Allies: India’s Maharajahs in the Age of Ravi Varma (Juggernaut, 2021).

-Formerly Chief of Staff to Dr Shashi Tharoor MP, he’s worked at the House of Lords in Britain and with the BBC on their Incarnations history series.
-Written over six years and researched in three continents, The Ivory Throne is Manu’s first book and tells a social and political history of Kerala through the life and times of Sethu Lakshmi Bayi, the last female Maharajah of Travancore.
-The book won the 2016 Tata Prize for best first work of non-fiction and the 2017 Sahitya Akademi Yuva Puraskar.
-Manu is also text contributor to Serena Chopra’s Bhutan Echoes (Tasveer, 2016), and is a columnist for Mint Lounge.
-His previous writings have appeared in The Hindu, Open Magazine, and other publications.
+Formerly Chief of Staff to Dr Shashi Tharoor MP, he has in the past worked at the House of Lords in Britain, with Lord Karan Bilimoria CBE DL, and with the BBC on their Incarnations history series, assisting Dr Sunil Khilnani.
+Written over six years and researched in three continents, Manu’s first book, The Ivory Throne won the 2016 Tata Lit Live Prize for best first work of non-fiction and the 2017 Sahitya Akademi Yuva Puraskar.
+For three years, Manu also wrote a weekly column for Mint Lounge.
+His other writings have appeared in The Hindu, Open Magazine, the Times of India, Hindustan Times, The New Statesman, and other publications.

-Follow him on Twitter @UnamPillai
+Follow him on Twitter @UnamPillai and on Instagram @WaatCoconut